jec-project/jec-glasscat-commands/README.md

 # JEC GlassCat Commands Project

-The GlassCat Commands Project contains the default commands used by the GlassCat CLI to manage utilities.
+The GlassCat Commands Project contains the default commands used by the GlassCat Command Line Interface to manage utilities.

 [![][jec-logo]][jec-url]